csys-fresher-batch-2019/sql-swaathik/README.md

 * http://studeduportal.in
 ## Features

-* Students should be able to view all the course titles.
+* Students should be able to view all the courses.
+* Students should be able to view their batch details.
+* Students should be able to view their payment details.

 ### Feature 1: List all Course
 ```sql